readysteady/formeze/README.md

 field :colour, multiple: true, values: Colour.keys
 ```

-Unlike all the other examples so far, reading the attribute that corresponds
+Note that unlike all the other examples so far, reading the attribute
-to this field will return an array of strings instead of a single string.
+that corresponds to this field will return an array of strings instead
+of a single string.

 Sometimes you'll only want the field to be defined if some condition is true.
 The condition may depend on the state of other form fields, or some external